-The aim of the workshop is to give officials the inspiration, knowledge and tools they require to successfully plan and lead change, in their institutions and elsewhere.
+The aim of the workshop was to give officials the inspiration, knowledge and tools they require to successfully plan and lead change, in their institutions and elsewhere.

-Benefits to the organization: Organizations nominating people to attend this workshop will find that participants return with a much better understanding of the way to approach change.
-They should be more confident in applying their knowledge and better able to contribute to planning and leading change in the organization, as it improves its capacity and effectiveness in policy design and implementation.
+Benefits to the organization: Organizations nominating people to attend this workshop find that participants return with a much better understanding of the way to approach change.
+They are more confident in applying their knowledge and are better able to contribute to planning and leading change in the organization, as it improves its capacity and effectiveness in policy design and implementation.

 - The pressures to change and how they reflect

 - Personal and organizational readiness to change

 - Culture and how it influences change